Ireland is well known for its literature and music but possibly less for its art even though it has a long and rich artistic heritage.

 The Celtic style is perhaps the art we most associate with Ireland, where the Celts enjoyed a long, uninterrupted history spanning from the Iron Age up until the Roman Period in the first century AD.

-During this time the Celts produced some beautiful ornamental art combining swirls and spirals intertwined with images of plant life and nature.
+During this time the Celts produced some beautiful ornamental art combining swirls and spirals intertwined with images of plant life.
 These were primarily used as decoration on jewellery, belt hooks, wine jugs, sculpture and weaponry.